GrowMoi/moi/README.md

 ### api
 we are using [apipie](https://github.com/Apipie/apipie-rails#dsl-reference) + [maruku](https://github.com/bhollis/maruku) to document our api using markdown.
 All endpoints should be documented.
 Include `Api::BaseDoc` module and use `#doc_for` if you're documenting an endpoint which method isn't defined in the controller itself

+### Dev Notes
+If you have installed Postgres App in your mac, you need to link the pg gem to the app, please run this command:
+`gem install pg -v '0.20' -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/11/bin/pg_config`